Pulssard/epicuise/README.md

 ## Project Background

 This project was originally created as final project, part of the [The Complete JavaScript Course 2024: From Zero to Expert!
 ] course by [Jonas Schmedtmann].
-It served as a learning exercise to implement various concepts and technologies taught throughout the course such as OOP(Classes, prototypal inheritance), asynchronious JS(promises, async/await, DOM Manipulation, Observer API, etc).
+It served as a learning exercise to implement various concepts and technologies taught throughout the course such as OOP(Classes, prototypal inheritance), asynchronious JS(promises, async/await, fetch API), DOM Manipulation, Observer API, etc.

 ## Modifications